Universal Embedding Function for Traffic Classification via QUIC Domain Recognition Pretraining: A Transfer Learning Success: Experimental setup

 \subsection{CESNET-QUIC22 dataset}

 The CESNET-QUIC22~\cite{Luxemburk2023QUICDataset} dataset includes four weeks of traffic captured at the monitoring points of the CESNET network, which is the national research and education network of the Czech Republic.
 The dataset consists of 153 million anonymized network flows enriched with various traffic features suitable for the classification of encrypted traffic.
 For this work, the relevant features are the packet sequences and SNI domains.
+The SNI domain is extracted from the Server Name Indication extension transmitted during the QUIC handshake.
 The packet sequences include packet sizes, inter-packet times, and packet direction of the first 30 packets.
-The SNI domain is extracted from the Server Name Indication extension transmitted during the QUIC handshake.
+Prior work has shown that this packet sequence length is generally sufficient for accurate classification~\cite{Luxemburk2023QUIC, Luxemburk2023TLS}.
 For further details on the dataset and its collection process, including the software used, sampling methods, flow export timeouts, and other relevant aspects, please refer to the original data article~\cite{Luxemburk2023QUICDataset}.

 The dataset includes 102 service classes, where each \textit{service} groups one or more domain names under a single label.
 However, since our objective is to predict individual domains, we do not use these predefined service labels.
 Instead, we utilized the exact SNI domains that are available in the dataset.
 Moreover, since the dataset contains general background traffic, the domains are not limited to the 102 service classes but represent all domains observed within the CESNET network.